pramonettivega/getting_started_ndp/README.md

 NDP posseses a varied collection of integrated services to facilitate AI development in a single platform.
 The services that we are going to explore in this catalog are the following:

-- Data Catalog: A federated catalog with an extensive collection of big datasets, streaming data, and Open Knowledge Networks from different sciences domains.
+- Data Catalog: A federated catalog with an extensive collection of datasets, streaming data, and Open Knowledge Networks from different sciences domains.
+The existence of this catalog is possible through the contributions of the different collaborative organizations.
 - JupyterHub: A [JupyterHub](https://jupyter.org/hub) Environment.
-- MLflow: Users can monitor the status of their training jobs, as well as their performance through the incorporation of [MLflow](https://mlflow.org/).

 **Who can use NDP?**